Bank Debt vs Corporate Bonds

 Note, there are a number of options available to corporations to retire debt opportunistically to get around the make-whole or call premium, including buying back bonds on the open market or tendering an offer at terms that are less attractive than the make-whole or call premium that the borrower and its investment bankers feel would be compelling to investors.

 Up to now, we’ve talked about the debt piece of a company’s capital structure.

 The capital structure of a company typically consists of a mixture of debt (both bonds and bank debt) and equity, as both debt and equity capital come with their distinct advantages and disadvantages.

 In order to formulate an “optimal” capital structure, the risk profile of the specific company must be assessed in detail.

 Examples of influential factors include revenue cyclicality, the end markets served, diversification in the use-cases / end-users, and customer concentration to list out a few.

-Once a company reaches a certain stage of growth and maturity in its lifecycle, usually it is inevitable for the management team to opt for some Debt Financing as normally more favorable rates are offered to borrowers with an established track record of profitability.
+Once a company reaches a certain stage of growth and maturity in its lifecycle, usually it is inevitable for the management team to opt for some debt financing as normally more favorable rates are offered to borrowers with an established track record of profitability.

 For this reason, it is ordinary to see a company’s leverage ratios increase in direct proportion with how established the company becomes in a particular market (i.e. once the company has determined its target customer base, go-to-market strategy, and niche).

-On the flip side, debt financing comes with less flexibility in that interest expense is fixed (the exception being PIK toggles), introduces default risk, often has restrictive covenants, and comes with an expiry (i.e. the mandatory repayments of debt principal).
+On the flip side, debt financing comes with less flexibility in that interest expense is fixed (the exception being PIK toggles), introduces default risk, often has restrictive covenants, and comes with an expiry date (i.e. the mandatory repayments of debt principal).